 Write! is $19.95 USD to purchase and includes a year of cloud access.
 After that first year, the annual rate is $4.95.
 This is all reasonable for the service the App provides, though some may scoff at the annual fee.
 Remember that Office will run you upwards of $70 a year (there’s no option to purchase Word online separate from the Office bundle).
 Or you can get the Word on its own as a single license, but even that will cost over $100.
 At that price, Write! will last over 15 years.

 So for the cost, you’ve got a very nice tool for simple writing, note taking, and blogging.
 Is it the most powerful word processor on the market?
 No definitely not.
 But this is also a young program, just getting off the ground and looking to contend with juggernauts like Word.
 The usefulness of Write! absolutely accounts for the price.

-If the developers are committed to their software and continue to make upgrades to touch up some of the small issues—syncing to Dropbox, converting Word docs, improving spellcheck, etc.—I could easily see this tool becoming a mainstay for a lot of writers out there sick of Word and looking for a low cost, versatile alternative.
+If the developers are committed to their software and continue to make upgrades to touch up some small issues—syncing to Dropbox, converting Word docs, improving spellcheck, etc.—I could easily see this tool becoming a mainstay for a lot of writers out there sick of Word and looking for a low-cost, versatile alternative.

-Write! is a better writing experience than Scrivener, though it lacks some of the note-taking and research options.
-Write! is a much better tool for bloggers or anyone writing a book when it comes to the actual experience, though you’ll find it lacks the layout and design tools of MS Word.
+Write! is a better writing experience than Scrivener, though it lacks some note-taking and research options.
+Write! is a much better tool for bloggers or anyone writing a book for the experience, though you’ll find it lacks the layout and design tools of MS Word.
 For the price, you get a versatile and pleasurable writing tool that easily rivals other software on the market.